 - 1 teaspoon cinnamon powder

-- small pinch of black salt aka kala namak (or regular salt)
+- small pinch of black salt aka kala namak (optional)***

 Instructions

-- In a shallow plate, mix together all ingredients needed to make the custard mixture.
+- In a shallow bowl or deep plate, place all ingredients needed for the custard mixture and mix well.

 Notes